Varadraj-Tarapure/DigitalId_Platform/README.md

-## Project Overview
+**Project Overview**

 This project implements core functionalities of a Digital ID Platform using Java and Maven.

-#The system allows administrators to:
+### The system allows administrators to:

-Add a new person with validation rules
+- Add a new person with validation rules

-Update personal details with specific constraints
+- Update personal details with specific constraints

-Add different types of identity documents
+- Add different types of identity documents

-Automatically validate all input data
+- Automatically validate all input data

-Store valid records in a TXT file
+- Store valid records in a TXT file

-Execute automated unit tests using GitHub Actions
+- Execute automated unit tests using GitHub Actions

 This project follows structured validation logic and software engineering best practices.

+## Technologies Used

+- Java 21

+- Maven

+- JUnit 5

+- Git & GitHub

+- GitHub Actions (CI/CD)

+- TXT File Handling (Java IO)